voidVic/spaceShoot/README.md

  Use LEFT, RIGHT keys to move the space ship and hit enter to shoot the bullet.

+ Under MIT License: Copyright (c) 2016 Ankit Sharma

- You can play the game here
+ You can play the game here.

 # [Click To play Space Shoot Game](https://voidvic.github.io/spaceShoot)